Aims and Objectives and History of Planet Egypt

 Having presented free shows for almost three years we then decided that if we were to continue we could no longer ask people to support us for free.
 Without people giving up their time for free we would never have been able to experience the successes or the levels of awareness that we have achieved.

-There are so many styles to this dance, and our audience is certainly better informed now as to the variety of disciplines that one can pursue.
-Many teachers and musicians are also regular supporters of our events
+There are so many styles to this dance, and our audience was certainly better informed as to the variety of disciplines that one can pursue.
+Many teachers and musicians were also regular supporters of our events

-Some participants have come a long way to contribute, they are not all London based, and we have featured quite a few International Artists, who continue to inspire us.
+Some participants travelled a long way to contribute, they are not all London based, and we have featured quite a few International Artists, who continue to inspire us.

 We have been incredibly successful and are very grateful for the support that we have received.